 Behold the power of steam.
 This flat iron has an innovative stream technology that surrounds the hair with steam—though it never gets the hair wet—to style twice as fast, leaving the hair ultra smooth.
 The best part?
 The steam allows for 91% less breakage than your average heating plates.

 Customer review: "I was blown away at the salon quality hairstyle I achieved after using this product one time.
 Not only was the whole process super fast, my hair was also sleek and shiny.
 I cannot recommend it enough."

 Consider this flat iron your breath of fresh air.
 Because it has tiny vents spread throughout, it allows your hair to cool, protecting it from heat damage and locking in your desired style.

 Customer review: "I love the airflow styler.
 It is lightweight and performs very well for straightening as well as curling hair.
 Very happy with [my] purchase, and I would purchase it again if the occasion arose."

 HSI Ceramic Tourmaline Ionic Flat Iron Hair Straightener

 There is a reason this flat iron is a best seller.
 Equipped with micro-sensors to regulate and evenly distribute the heat, it prevents any future hair damage.

 Traveling is no excuse to let inferior products infiltrate your hair routine.
-This mini straightener was developed by celebrity hairstylist Kristin Ess and quickly heats up to 380º for damage-free touch-ups.
+Developed by celebrity hairstylist Kristin Ess, this mini straightener quickly heats up to 380º for damage-free touch-ups.